 The Full Access Security profile is the "super-user" profile that enables you to configure your system, dial remote locations, reset the unit, and upgrade system software.
 This profile is intended to remain totally open, with all privileges set to Yes.
-The default password assigned to the profile is "Ascend."
+The default password assigned to the profile is "Ascend".
 A user who knows the password for the Full Access profile can perform any operation on the MAX.

-Change the default password as soon as possible.
-And remember: do not to turn off the Edit Security privilege in the Full Access profile, or you will be unable to edit privileges when you activate Full Access.
+You should change the default password as soon as possible.

+Caution: Do not turn off the Edit Security privilege in the Full Access profile, or you will be unable to edit privileges when you activate Full Access.